 In the original Grimm version, the stepmother/daughter had their eyes pecked out by birds.
 In this version stepmother/daughter are forced to work in a laundry type of place.
 Usually these places use lye as soap and after prolonged use, would cause blindness in the laundresses.

-In the film, Prince Henry marries Danielle, but in actuality, the real Prince Henry II of France, son of King Francis I, marries Catherine de' Medici of Italy, a noblewoman from Florence.
-They ended up having ten children, while he also had three illegitimate children.
+In the film, Prince Henry marries Danielle.
+In real life, Henry II of France was the 2nd son of King Francis I. In 1533, he married Catherine de Medici of Italy, a noblewoman from Florence.
+They were both 14, and had ten children.
+Henry II also had three illegitimate children.
+He became heir to the throne in 1536, when his older brother, Francis, died.